Adams County Amish Bird Symposium

 Midwest Native Plant Society, Inc.

-Interested in helping with the symposium?
+Are you interested in helping with the symposium?

 Sign-up for symposium updates!

-2023 Scheduled Vendors & Exhibitors (sold out)
+Vendors & Exhibitors

-Bill Dreger Art-Hand made unique rustic birdhouses.
+Bill Dreger Art-Hand made unique rustic birdhouses

 Rob Liptak Art-bird carvings